kristel-/spatial-visualization-with-r/plottingMaps.md

 Create a dataframe from a shapefile, which is necessary for plotting with **`ggplot2`**:

-1. for parishes, id is the *Parish_id* column (abbreviation for Parish), the parish identifier.
+1. for parishes, id is the *Parish_id* column (parish abbreviations), the parish identifier.
 2. for dialects, id is the *Dialect_en* column.